roadiz/AbstractBlogTheme/README.md

 Those methods can be overriden to customize your `PostContainerControllerTrait` behaviour.

+- `throwExceptionOnEmptyResult`: By default it returns `true`.
+It throws a 404 when no posts found.
+- `getPostEntity`: By default it returns `$this->get('blog_theme.post_entity')` as classname string.
+You can customize it to list other nodes.
 - `isScopedToCurrentContainer`: By default it returns `false`, `PostContainerControllerTrait` will fetch **all** blog-post no matter where there are.
 If your overriden `isScopedToCurrentContainer` method returns `true`, all blog post will be fetched only from your current container allowing you to create many blog containers.